NBISweden/workshop-reproducible-research/docs/conda.md

 conda clean -a
 ```

-This will remove package tar-balls that are left from package installations, unused packages (i.e. not present in any environments), and cached data.
+This will remove package tar-balls that are left from package installations, unused packages (i.e. those not present in any environments), and cached data.

 !!! note "Quick recap"
     In this section we've learned: